realness-online/web/README.md

 #### Enable Storage

-- Click get started form storage screen
+- Click to get started from storage tab

 - Accept the default security rules (they will be configured with deploy)